fstab50/versionpro/README.md

 * * *
 ## Use

-**versionpro** automatically extracts the current proeject name from either DESCRIPTION.rst or MANIFEST.ln artifacts.
+**versionpro** automatically extracts the current project name from either DESCRIPTION.rst or MANIFEST.ln artifacts.

 1. Increment project version: